§ 21 Competence

-Personnel who will carry out bell diving or surface-oriented diving, shall have a valid certificate.
-The Petroleum Safety Authority Norway appoints suitable enterprises to issue certificates on its behalf.
+Personnel who will lead or carry out bell diving or surface-oriented diving, shall have a valid certificate.
+The Petroleum Safety Authority Norway appoints suitable enterprises to train personnel and suitable enterprises to issue certificates on its behalf.
 Payment can be charged for issuance of certificates.

 There are also requirements to qualifications and training in the field of working environment in Regulations relating to conduct of work (in Norwegian only).
 They relate to

 - work with chemicals, cf. those regulations chapter 3, except for sections 3-23, 3-24 and 3-27,

 - work with asbestos, cf. those regulations chapter 4, except for section 4-4,